gogleva/SecretSanta/README.md

 ### things to consider:

--- shall we store intermediate fasta files? - Yes
+- shall we store intermediate fasta files? - Yes
--- if so -  how? alternatively - create tmp dir and output intermediates there (solved: as tmp files) -- to do: test on real proteomes: ~30 K proteins
+- if so -  how? alternatively - create tmp dir and output intermediates there (solved: as tmp files)
+- to do: test on real proteomes: ~30 K proteins
--- Question/Problem: how to feed XStringSet object to system call: solved with tmp files (solved) -- Question/Problem1: output fasta file for gene_ids only present in output tibble (solved) -- Problem2: need a separate function to construct mature sequences based on sp_tibble and out_fasta (solved) -- clean tmp files after the signalp run?
+- Question/Problem: how to feed XStringSet object to system call: solved with tmp files (solved)
+- Question/Problem1: output fasta file for gene_ids only present in output tibble (solved)
+- Problem2: need a separate function to construct mature sequences based on sp_tibble and out_fasta (solved)
+- clean tmp files after the signalp run?
--- speed up signalp run by splitting large input file into several smaller ones and run them as a series of small jobs
+- speed up signalp run by splitting large input file into several smaller ones and run them as a series of small jobs
+- plotting functions for individula peptides (will requre full output) signalp
+- prediction graphs (?) when each candidate was rejected -->?